On today’s date in 1969, the Royal Canadian Mounted Police (RCMP) announced its remaining dog teams would be replaced with snowmobiles.

 Designed by Paul Cederberg, the coin depicts an RCMP officer atop his horse with 100 stylized beads struck around the edge.

-According to the Charlton guide, of the nearly 136 million 25-cent pieces struck by the Mint in 1973, about 10,000 were accidentally made using the obverse die of the previous year’s quarter, which featured a larger bust of Queen Elizabeth and fewer than 100 beads around the edge.
+According to the Charlton catalogue, of the nearly 136 million 25-cent pieces struck by the Mint in 1973, about 10,000 were accidentally made using the obverse die of the previous year’s quarter, which featured a larger bust of Queen Elizabeth and fewer than 100 beads around the edge.

 While the scarce 1972-backed “Large Bust” variety carries a premium, the regular 1973 pieces with the “Small Bust” reverse are only worth face value.